All knots are trivial: a "proof" by sleight of hand: Introduction

 The knot theorist bearing witness will no doubt feel the burning urge to look for an explanation, and soon enough a desperate Internet search, or a peek into Kauffman's book \cite[98]{Kau87}, reveals that the secret is, of course, a sleight of hand.
 Towards the end of the hand motions, the performer's hand sneakily releases the string whilst grabbing it at a nearby location, thus producing a trefoil.

 This article arose from the question ``What other knots can one produce from the unknot?'', and we shall answer it with an emphatic ``All of them!''.
 To even make sense of such a statement, we first suggest a general 3-step scheme for what we call ``knotholder tricks'', which produce knots from an unknotted string via a sleight of hand similar to the classical trick (\Cref{sec:magic}).
 The precise instructions for executing a knotholder trick can be neatly presented by a special type of knot diagram for the target knot, which we introduce in \Cref{sec:diagrams} under the name ``knotholder diagram''.
 Knotholder diagrams for the first seven knots on Rolfson's knot table \cite{Rol76} are given in \Cref{fig:intro_list_of_small_knots}, and two examples for composite knots are given in \Cref{fig:conn_sum}.
+Videos of the authors performing the corresponding tricks are available online.\footnote{\url{https://tube.mathe.social/w/p/2M22RF21tkUwC8Hm4Cr8XM}}

 The name ``knotholder'' is a wordplay on a related class of knot diagrams, called ``potholder diagrams'', which were studied by Even-Zohar, Hass, Linial and Nowik \cite{EHL19}.
 Namely, they have proved that every knot admits a potholder diagram.
-In \Cref{sec:main_proof}, we recall their construction and show that, given a potholder diagram, one can always produce a knotholder diagram for the same knot (\Cref{prop:potholder_to_knotholder}).
+In \Cref{sec:main_proof}, we recall their construction and explain how, given a potholder diagram, one can always produce a knotholder diagram for the same knot (\Cref{prop:potholder_to_knotholder}).
 This proves our main result:

 \begin{restatable}[Universality of knotholder diagrams]{mainthm}{knotholderuniversality} Every knot has a knot\-holder diagram. \end{restatable}